microsoft/fluentui/README.md

 ## Note for Windows Developers on npm 6.x

-Due to a known bug in #5174, Windows developers who are using npm 6.x should downgrade to use npm 5.6.0 for now:
+Due to a known bug in #5174, Windows developers who are using npm 6.x should downgrade to use `npm` v5.6.0 for now:

 `npm i -g npm@5.6.0`